edgedb/easy-edgedb/chapter1/index.md

 Let's start inserting some objects with the schema we already have.
 Later on we can think about adding time zones and locations for the cities for our imaginary game.
 But in the meantime, we will add some items to the database using `insert`.

 Don't forget to separate each property by a comma, and finish the `insert` with a semicolon.
-Indentation isn't relevant like it is in languages such as Python and F#, but EdgeDB prefers two spaces for indentation.
+Indentation isn't relevant in EdgeQL like it is in languages such as Python and F#, but EdgeDB prefers two spaces for indentation.

 ```edgeql
 insert City {